 This wasn't Harry's.

 John frowned, putting the lid aside slowly, his brown eyes intent on the contents of the box.
-It made no immediate sense.
+It made no sense.
 There was a dark green jumper, carefully folded, with an envelope resting on top of it, unmarked, and a pair of cufflinks.

-John picked up the envelope, which was somewhat heavier than he'd thought it would be, a bit stiffer.
+John picked up the envelope, which was heavier than he'd thought it would be, a bit stiffer.
 He turned it over, but there were no markings on the back either, although the flap was unsealed.
 He pushed it open with his index finger and saw the glossy sheen of a photograph mostly obscured by four train ticket stubs.

 There were so many times that Sherlock still surprised him, for so many different reasons.